How to Get Formats Using GroupDocs.Parser for Java

 - Java Development Kit (JDK) 8 or higher.

-- Maven build tool for dependency management.
+- Maven build tool.

 - GroupDocs.Parser library version 25.5.